 UWS admits new students into the graduate certificate program each fall (October) and spring (April).
-The application packet includes a list of the material that must be submitted for official consideration of an applicant's file.
 Applicants should carefully review the program's selection criteria to ensure that they are making the best possible presentation of their qualifications.
 The application for admission is available on the UWS website.